 The clinical-sport psychology concentration is an intensive dual course of study combining classes on mental health and counseling with those concerning the mental side of sport and exercise performance.
-Students can apply to be admitted to this concentration after completing 90 credits, typically after their junior year.
+Students can apply to be admitted to this concentration after completing 60 credits, typically in their junior year.

 Students will have an opportunity to complete a psychology thesis and a 120-hour practicum.